Zilliqa/ZIP/zips/zip-2.md

 ## Abstract

-This ZIP details the standard to expose the internal transactions (commonly referred to as message calls) to external parties such as users, explorers.
+This ZIP details the standard to expose the internal transactions (commonly referred to as message calls) to external parties such as users and explorers.

 ## Motivation